 Depending on which stitch you’re using, this will determine the number you chain at the beginning.
-For instance, chain 1 for single crochet and chain 2 for half double crochet.
+It’s important to note that this will become your turning chain.

-Insert your hook into the circle.
+Insert hook into the circle.
 It’s a little flimsy so make sure you’re securing your magic loop with your fingers so that it doesn’t come undone.

 After your 6th single crochet, pull tight on the tail end of the yarn to close your circle.

 Depending on the pattern, you will work continuous rounds (or continuous spiral) or you will slip stitch to join the circle.

 The second round and each round after will get easier, I promise!

 Watch the full video tutorial for a visual on how to crochet into the magic circle.

 And that’s that!
 Practice, practice, practice!
 Don’t give up.
 I promise you’ll love it once you get the hang of it 😉